-- 6.23 Staff should only discuss concerns with the designated safeguarding lead or deputy (or the most senior person on the premises if they are unavailable), headteacher or chair of governors/trustees (depending on who is the subject of the concern).
-That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis. - 6.24 Wherever possible consent will be sought to share information.
+6.23 Staff should only discuss concerns with the designated safeguarding lead or deputy (or the most senior person on the premises if they are unavailable), headteacher or chair of governors/trustees (depending on who is the subject of the concern).
+That

+- 6.24 Wherever possible consent will be sought to share information.
 However, where there are safeguarding concerns about a child, information will be shared with the appropriate organisations such as local authority children's social care.
-In most cases concerns will be discussed with parents and carers prior to the referral taking place unless doing so would increase risk. - 6.25 The academy's policy on information-sharing is available to parents and children on request. - 6.26 Record keeping
+In most cases concerns will be discussed with parents and carers prior to the referral taking place unless doing so would increase risk. - 6.25 The academy's policy on information-sharing is available to parents and children on request.

+6.26 Record keeping